-The Policy Committee of the Illinois Food Scrap Coalition analyzes and proposes policy that supports food scrap composting and food recovery efforts.
-Since 2010, several policies have expanded Illinois’ ability to recover, compost, and keep food scraps out of landfills.
+The Policy Committee of the Illinois Food Scrap Coalition promotes policy that supports composting of all organics, including food scraps, and food recovery efforts in Illinois.
+Since 2010, several policies have expanded the ability of individuals, businesses, schools, and other organizations to recover, compost, and keep food scraps out of landfills.

-Zoom call meetings are scheduled on a quarterly and as-needed basis.
+Zoom call meetings are scheduled on a monthly basis during the Illinois legislative season and an as-needed basis in the off season.

 To join the committee, contact co-chair Liz Kunkle email@example.com